 • Writing out the history of a medical complaint before the office visit can help patients convey their symptoms more effectively.
 Some patients frequently repeat themselves when they have difficulty further characterizing a symptom.
 This does not add value to the visit.

 • If you have several concerns that cannot be addressed in a single visit, choose the item(s) of highest concern.
 If you are unsure, indicate a brief list of your concerns to the physician and the physician will direct you accordingly.

-• Sometimes the best response to a physician’s question is a simple “YES” or “NO”.
+• Respectfully, sometimes the best response to a physician’s question is a simple “YES” or “NO”.
 Physicians will ask about all the information that they require, so don’t worry about missing an important detail.
-The easiest patients to treat are ones that answer questions succinctly, though we do appreciate that not all questions can be answered this way.
+A doctor’s office visit is much more effective when patients answer questions succinctly, though we do appreciate that not all questions can be answered this way.

 • Bringing a family member into the office is a good idea if you often forget important details about the visit, or if you feel you need a family member to explain things to you.